 Investors, residents, and businesses are gravitating away from primary markets and toward thriving secondary markets for the same reason: Prices have risen beyond a level that the average person can justify or afford.
 In cities like New York City and San Francisco, the cost of living has risen out of residents’ reach as the supply of affordable homes fails to keep up with the demand.

 As the housing shortage continues into 2020, we expect that persistently high prices and low cap rates in traditionally popular cities will continue to drive real estate investors’ interest toward less-established markets.
 As we reach the end of the current real estate cycle, smart investment picks are constantly changing—as investors have rushed into thriving cities like Austin and Nashville, prices have ballooned and cap rates have rapidly compressed.
 This has split investors’ interest between safe bets like Boston—which remains a good investment even as a recession looms due to its resilient job market, powered by its many universities—and each new year’s up-and-coming markets.
-We predict another strong year for fast-growing Sun Belt cities like Dallas and Phoenix; and our full list of picks for next year are right around the corner, to be released on the Buildium Blog in January.
+We predict another strong year for fast-growing Sun Belt cities like Dallas and Phoenix; and our full list of picks for next year was recently released.

 For property managers, awareness of local trends matters more than ever as the picture of profitability and affordability changes in cities across the country on a near-constant basis.
-They can be an invaluable asset to their clients by keeping a finger on the pulse of their local market and ensuring that their properties are positioned effectively to attract and retain high-quality residents.Read more on Real Estate Markets
+They can be an invaluable asset to their clients by keeping a finger on the pulse of their local market and ensuring that their properties are positioned effectively to attract and retain high-quality residents.Read more on Industry Intel